kavia-common/game-development-suite-snake-and-racing-games-223146-223155/frontend_games_ui/README.md

 - Space to pause/resume
 - Start, Pause, Reset buttons
 - Speed selector (Slow/Normal/Fast/Extreme)
+- Note: The default initial snake length has been increased (about 9 segments) so games start with a longer body and self-collisions happen sooner.
+You can tune this via the exported INITIAL_SNAKE_LENGTH constant in snakeEngine or the SnakeGame initialLength prop.

 Racing:
 - Arrow Keys or WASD to steer and accelerate